 Mask requirements on other international carriers

-- Aeromexico: Masks are still required on Aeromexico flights.
+- Aeromexico: Masks are now optional on Aeromexico flights.

-- Air New Zealand: Effective September 13, masks are no longer required on Air New Zealand flights unless mandated by the destination country.
+- Air New Zealand: Masks are no longer required on Air New Zealand flights unless mandated by the destination country.

 - ANA: The Japanese carrier “requests” but does not require that passengers wear masks.

 - LATAM: Whether masks are required is dependent on the Latin American country the flight is flying to and from.
-The LATAM Group includes operators in Brazil, Colombia, Chile, Ecuador, Paraguay, and Peru.
-Currently, the use of masks is optional on flights operated by LATAM Airlines Ecuador, LATAM Airlines Paraguay, and LATAM Airlines Brazil.
+“Mask use is optional on LATAM flights, except for domestic flights within Brazil, Colombia, and Ecuador, as well as international flights operated by LATAM Airlines Brazil, where it is still mandatory,” LATAM Group explains.

 - Qantas: Masks are no longer required on flights to and within Australia.
 They are only necessary if required by the destination.

 - Singapore Airlines: Per the Asian carrier, “Face masks are not required at Singapore Changi Airport and on board flights, except when traveling to or from destinations that require a face mask.”